What Happens When You Refuse a Breathalyzer Test in Wisconsin

 Understanding Wisconsin’s Implied Consent Law

-Wisconsin’s implied consent law states that any person who operates a motor vehicle on a public roadway is deemed to have given their consent to a sobriety test.
-Law enforcement may ask for and conduct the test prior to or upon a suspect’s arrest.
+Wisconsin’s implied consent law states that any person who operates a motor vehicle on a public roadway is deemed to have consented to a sobriety test.
+Law enforcement may ask for and conduct the test before or upon a suspect’s arrest.

 Can You Refuse a Breathalyzer in Wisconsin?

 Refusing a breathalyzer test in Wisconsin is within your rights during a DUI stop.
-However, a field sobriety refusal or refusing a chemical test can result in criminal penalties and the loss of your driver’s license.
+However, refusing a field sobriety test or a chemical test can result in criminal penalties and the loss of your driver’s license.
 Refusal can also be used against you in court and viewed as an admission of guilt.

 What to Expect After a Refusal